f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/index.rst

 Section Goals
 -------------
-The customer's application is only available through their on-premise data center.
+The customer's application is only available through their on-prem data center.
 We need to create a Volterra site in the on-prem data center in order to expose the application to the Volterra Global Network.
 In addition, we will create a VoltStack site in AWS for future application growth.

 In this section we will configure the following VoltConsole components: